 Dr C is informed that the hospital is conducting a significant clinical incident (SCI) investigation into the circumstances surrounding Ms J’s death and he has been asked to prepare a statement detailing his involvement in her care.

-Dr C contacts the MDDUS advice line to ask how he should approach the statement and what sort of details the hospital is looking for.
+Dr C contacts the MDDUS advice line to ask how he should approach the statement and what sort of detail the hospital are looking for.
 He is anxious about saying the wrong thing or missing out key information.

 He recommends that Dr C starts by explaining why the statement is being provided.
 For example, he could state that he is preparing the report for the purposes of the SCI investigation into the events surrounding Ms J’s deterioration in the HDU on the relevant date(s).